Cooking My Dreams

 The spelt I use is Farro della Garfagnana (IGP) from Tuscany, but you should be able to find it in your local supermarkets as well.

 There are 3 kinds of farro: whole, semi-pearled and pearled; check your farro or spelt box before cooking since it may have different directions depending on the treatment it had.
-Some kinds of spelt need to soak in water for a while to soften and the boiling time may vary from 15 to 45 minutes.
+Some kinds of farro need to soak in water for a while to soften and the boiling time may vary from 15 to 45 minutes.
+It's also possible to cook farro in a rice cooker or cook farro in an instant pot.

-If you bought a box of spelt or farro and you don't exactly know what to do with it, start with this recipe!
+If you bought a box of farro and don't know exactly what to do with it, start with this recipe!
 It's easy, quick and it will make you fall in love with farro, trust me!

 closeup of spelt with broccoli and shrimps